Sarah Diamond, Ph.D.

 Executive Director/Principal Consultant

-Dr. Diamond is an independent research scientist affiliated with the Institute for Collaboration on Health, Intervention, and Policy at the University of Connecticut.
+Dr. Diamond is an independent consultant.
 She received her Ph.D. in Anthropology from the University of Pennsylvania in 1999.
 After completing her Ph.D., she worked as a visiting professor of anthropology for three years.
 Seeking to engage in applied research, she then came to Connecticut to work as an Associate Research Scientist at the Institute for Community Research where she honed her skills in community-based participatory research pertaining to urban issues, youth development and public health.

 Sarah has extensive experience directing and evaluating federal and state-funded behavioral health interventions.
 Her approach to evaluation and research is participatory and inclusive.
 She aims to achieve optimal results through collaboration and shared leadership that involves individuals across an organization, clients as well as key community stakeholders in the planning and research process to the fullest extent possible.
 Sarah enjoys training and mentoring others to help demystify the evaluation process and promote shared accountability for achieving results.
 Her research has been published in peer reviewed journals such as The Journal of Adolescent Research, Journal of Ethnicity and Substance Use, and Journal of Community Psychology and an edited book by communication experts on Reducing Health Disparities: Communication Interventions.